Survey: Majority of Minnesota parents are OK with school reopening, disliked distance learning

-A majority of Minnesota parents surveyed by the state Department of Education say they are comfortable sending their children back to school this fall — though more than a third remain uncomfortable with or unsure about the idea of reopening schools amid the COVID-19 pandemic.
+A majority of Minnesota parents who responded to a survey from the state Department of Education say they are comfortable sending their children back to school this fall — though more than a third remain uncomfortable with or unsure about the idea of reopening schools amid the COVID-19 pandemic.

-The department’s online survey, which was open to parents between June 15 and July 6, attracted more than 130,000 responses, and was offered in English, Hmong, Spanish and Somali.
-It included questions on school reopening and on families’ experiences with distance learning this spring, after schools were shut down.
+The department's informal online survey, which was open between June 15 and July 6, attracted more than 130,000 responses, and was offered in English, Hmong, Spanish and Somali.
+It included questions on school reopening and on families' experiences with distance learning this spring, after schools shut down.

 Among the highlights: about 64% of parents surveyed said they'd feel comfortable sending their students into school buildings this fall, while 11% were uncomfortable and another 24% said they were still unsure.

-The vast majority — more than 94% said they’d prefer to have their students attend school full time if schools were reopened.
+The vast majority — more than 94% — said they'd prefer to have their students attend school full time if schools reopened.

 Public health concerns were cited as the greatest concern for parents who said they wouldn't want to send their children back to school, though nearly 43% of parents in that category said that either their students or another family member are considered medically fragile.

-Most of the parents uncertain about schools reopening said they’d feel better about sending students back if schools cleaned surfaces and performed health checks daily, and reduced class sizes, along with declining numbers of cases of the virus.
+Most of the parents uncertain about schools reopening said they'd feel better about sending students back if schools cleaned surfaces and performed health checks daily, and reduced class sizes.
+Many said they'd also feel more comfortable if new cases of the virus were in decline.

+Of the survey respondents who self-identified their race, white parents were the most likely to say they'd send their children back to school, with 65% saying they'd feel comfortable.

+Respondents from groups that have been disproportionately affected by the virus were among the least likely to feel comfortable with that prospect; just under half of Black and Latino parents said they'd be ready for schools to open, along with about 56% of American Indian parents.
+Asian parents were the least comfortable with returning to school; just 39% said they were ready to send their children back.

 Meanwhile, a majority of parents said they had a negative experience with distance learning this spring.
 Among the top reasons for the negative reviews: students who did not feel empowered, mental health challenges, and hard-to understand lessons.